Safe-on-L2 Treasury: One Org, Many Chains, One Set of Books (2026)

 Cross-L2 movements are paired events

-Moving treasury value between L2s is a bridge or burn-and-mint event — not a single transfer.
+Moving treasury value between L2s is a bridge or burn-and-mint event, not a single transfer.
 Naive tracking sees an unexplained outflow on chain A and an unrelated inflow on chain B. Cross-L2 treasury movements must be paired into one internal movement of the org's own funds, with fees captured — exactly the cross-chain transfer reconciliation discipline, and never booked as a disposal.

 Per-chain finality

 On validity or optimistic rollups, a transaction can be usable on the L2 before it is L1-final, and bridged withdrawals lag further.
 A treasury view that treats an in-flight bridged amount as already settled, or double-counts it across layers during the delay, misstates available funds.
-Per-chain finality and the withdrawal-in-progress state must be modelled, not assumed instant.
+Per-chain finality and the withdrawal-in-progress state have to be modelled, not assumed instant.

 Then, accounting